-- Ensure safe and correct application of disinfectants ensuring adequate contact times - Students should not be present when disinfectants are in use and should not participate in cleaning and/or disinfection activities unless part of CTE or work experience curricula. - Keep products away from children - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors, or other methods - Do not open windows and doors if they pose a safety or health risk (e.g., allowing pollen in or exacerbating asthma symptoms) risk to children using the facility.
-Follow NYS DOH and/or local Public Health guidelines - Take steps to ensure that all water systems and features are safe to use after a prolonged facility shutdown to minimize the risk of Legionnaires' disease and other diseases associated with water - Soft Surfaces Clean the surface using soap and water or with cleaners appropriate for use on these surfaces
+- Ensure safe and correct application of disinfectants ensuring adequate contact times - Students should not be present when disinfectants are in use and should not participate in cleaning and/or disinfection activities unless the cleaning product requires no PPE under normal working conditions or is part of CTE or work experience curricula. - Keep products away from children - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors, or other methods - Do not open windows and doors if they pose a safety or health risk (e.g., allowing pollen in or exacerbating asthma symptoms) risk to children using the facility.
+Follow NYSDOH and/or local Public Health guidelines - Take steps to ensure that all water systems and features are safe to use after a prolonged facility shutdown to minimize the risk of Legionnaires' disease and other diseases associated with water - Soft Surfaces Clean the surface using soap and water or with cleaners appropriate for use on these surfaces